 #5 Telecommunications

-The telecommunications companies can leverage anomaly detection to monitor network traffic and usage patterns.
+Two major benefits of AI anomaly detection in business, especially in the telecommunications sector, are to monitor network traffic and usage patterns.

 - Detection of network intrusions and cyberattacks